 Don’t miss the remains of the church at the Mission San José de Tumacácori.

-Start at the visitor center of either the Tumacácori National Historic Park (1895 E Frontage Road, Tumacacori, AZ) or the Tubac Presidio State Park (One Burruel Street, Tubac)
+Start at the visitor center of either the Tumacácori National Historical Park (1895 E Frontage Road, Tumacacori, AZ) or the Tubac Presidio State Park (One Burruel Street, Tubac)

-Length: Just over four miles from Tumacácori to Tubac
+It is just over four miles from Tumacácori to Tubac.